iii6code/iii6v2/README.md

 ## Networks

 inside the `./truffle-config.js` & `./package.json` configuration files you can add or remove networks.
-You will also have to edit the
+Every migrated contract in `./dist/contracts` has a `network` array that displays the network information for all networks you deployed to.
+Please note the order and edit the function `netCheck` inside `./src/app.js`.
+In case you are using Oracles, VRF, Automations or CCIP you need to make sure the Chainlink service is supported on that chain here ... https://docs.chain.link

 ## Templates